-3.4 Recommendations from the 2021-2022 Annual Report
+3.4 Recommendations from the 2022/23 Annual Report

-In the 2021-2022 Annual Report, it was recommended:
+In the 2022/23 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at Waikaikai Landfarm in the 2022-2023 year continue at the same level as in 2021-2022. - 2.
-THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consent(s) in June 2023, as set out in condition 32 of the consent, not be exercised, on the grounds that the current consent conditions are sufficient.
+- 1. THAT in the first instance, monitoring of consented activities at Waikaikai Landfarm in the 2023/24 year continue at the same level as in 2022/23. - 2.
+THAT should there be issues with environmental or administrative performance in 2023/24, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.